 Semi-critical instruments are those that come into contact with mucous membranes such as the inside of your cheeks or non-dry skin.
 These instruments include mirrors, reusable impression trays, and dental fillings condensers.
 They should also be dry heat sterilized after each use.

-Critical instruments in dental office infection control would include those that encounter blood and are used to penetrate bone or soft tissue.
+Critical instruments in dental office infection control would include those that encounter blood, saliva and are used to penetrate bone or soft tissue.
 Tools that are covered under this classification are scalpels, scalers, bone chisels, and forceps.
 Critical instruments need to be sterilized after each use.
 Acceptable methods of sterilization include dry heat or heat/chemical vapor and autoclaving.

 The first area is, hand washing, which is very important in helping to prevent the spread of diseases to patients and amongst co-workers within the dental office as well.
-An alcohol-based hand sanitizing solution can be used in all cases except for when hands are covered in visible dirt or debris, according to the CDC.
-Any dental professional with hands that are visibly soiled must wash using both soap and water.
-Under these four conditions, hand hygiene should always be performed as recommended by the CDC:

 - After the dentist uses his/her bare hands to touch equipment that may be contaminated by saliva, blood, and or some other secretions or bodily fluids.